 - Pulmonary Pathology Conference is held the first Wednesday of each month at 7:30 AM-8:30 AM in room 6717/UH.
 This conference aim is teach pulmonary pathology.
 It will be a combined conference and is attended by Pathology, Thoracic Surgery, Radiology and Pulmonary/Critical Care.
 The Thoracic Surgery resident and a Pulmonary/Critical Care fellow will each present a case.
 The PGY-6 fellow will e-mail or call Dr. Curtiss (4-4670) to meet and review their cases for the Pathology conference.
 Radiology or Dr. Curtiss may have interesting cases that may be presented as well.
 The PGY-6 fellow will present a brief history and physical exam in, the radiographs will be reviewed and then Dr. Curtiss will present the Pathology.
 There will be a broad discussion of the outcome of the case by the fellow.
 The PGY-6 fellows will share the responsibility for this conference.

 - Research Conference: 3109 WSK- Thursday afternoon 4:30 PM-5:30 PM, held once a month.
 The purpose of this conference is to discuss ongoing projects or proposals for new projects.

-- Morbidity & Mortality Review Conference will be held every other month (on the last Wednesday of that month) in room 3109 from 7:30 to 8:30 A.M.
+- Morbidity & Mortality Review Conference 3109 WSK - Wednesday's 7:30 AM-8:30 AM- will be held every other month.
 The purpose of this meeting is to review cases with unexpected or negative outcomes and to explore what could have been differently to achieve a better outcome.
 2 fellows will be assigned to present during each conference